Just wanted to share my POV about the Leshak, and provide a basic guideline about how you should fly this beautiful snowflake in a WTM fleet.

 Nation Rebirth Facility (NRF)

-Mystic the last tagged Vylade and burn to the last tagged Osti.
-When you can, switch to Occult and shoot it!
+Burn to Ostis and kill them.
+When you can, switch to Occult!
 When it dies find the next best thing to spool on.

-When there is only 2 Battleships left, burn to your first anchor spot: 80 km from beacon, 45 km to the right from tower.
-Its roughly around the very last VVV spot,
+When there is only 2 Battleships left (or when FC says so) burn to your first anchor spot: 90 km from beacon, 50 km to the right from tower.

-just about 10 kms from AAA.
+Just about 20-ish km from AAA.
 The goal is to be in Occult range of the spawning Yulais.

-- If light on snipers then you need to primary Vylades.
-If super-light on snipers, need to kill Maras as well.
+- If light on snipers then you might need to help out with Vylade(s) or even with Mara(s) as well.

 - If light on DPS then change your anchoring to roughly around DPS anchor spot cuz you gonna shoot Osties next wave!